zaphosting/docs/docs/beammp-addon-map.md

 ## Conclusion

 After you followed all the steps, proceed to restart your BeamMP server.
-You have successfully installed an addon map on your BeamMP game server!
+You have successfully installed an addon map on your BeamMP game server.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂